symoon94/crawler-tutorial-scrapy/README.md

 ## Usage

-To scrape the site and store the data:
+To scrape the site and save the data:

     $ cd scrapy
     $ scrapy crawl quote -o quote.json